 Let’s start with a little background: Under the Accommodation Doctrine an oil and gas lessee has an implied right to use the land as reasonably necessary to produce and remove the minerals, but must exercise the right with due regard for the landowner’s rights.

-As a result of Kelly Lake Ranch v.
+As a result of Coyote Lake Ranch v.
 City of Lubbock, the doctrine now applies between the landowner and the owner of an interest in the groundwater.
 You think this decision pertains to ranchers?
 I report it because as we know from Bernie, you oil people frack the earth, poison our babies, and spend undeserved riches that should go to the government on vast, water-starved ranches in West Texas.

 How did we get here?